agomartinelli/TUIO6/README.md

 ## 📂 Structure

 - `initialize_system.m`: Defines the system dynamics and returns the required symbolic variables
-- `main_script.m`: Runs the observability analysis using the initialized system
+- `main.m`: Runs the observability analysis using the initialized system
 - `functions/`: Core functions for codistribution computation

 ## 📖 How to Use

 1. Clone or download the repository.
-2. Open `main_script.m` and define your system dynamics.
+2. Open `initialize_system.m` and define your system dynamics.
-3. Run the script to compute the observability codistribution.
+3. Run `main.m` to compute the observability codistribution.

 ## 🧑‍💻 Author